sagemathinc/local-storage-lru/README.md

 - `maxSize` (optional): the maximum number of keys to keep in the list of recently used keys.
 A larger list reduces the chances of deleting an "important" key, but at the same time, overall more storage is used.
 - `isCandidate` (optional): a function that takes a key and returns `true` if the key is a candidate for deletion.
 By default, any key except for the `recentKey` is a candidate.
 Optional second argument is the array of all recent keys.
 - `fallback` (optional, default `false`): if `true`, `localStorage` is checked if it works.
 If not, data is stored in a mockup storage with limited space.
+- `serializer` (optional): by default `JSON.stringify`, but you can use your own.
+- `deserializer` (optional): counterpart to the above, by default `JSON.parse`.
+- `typePrefixes` (optional): prefixes to serialized values if they're not stored a strings – somehow, we have to mark values if they are a complex object...
+- `typePrefixDelimiter` (optional): string appended to each `typePrefix`  to separate from the seraliazed value – default: `\0`

 ```{javascript}
 // simple: